 Marijuana obtained illegally may also contain other highly addictive drugs.
 The person using marijuana is usually unaware of this combination, which could lead to dependency issues and serious side effects.
 Using marijuana occasionally is not likely to result in addiction, but continued or frequent use of marijuana can lead to addiction in younger individuals.

 Are you or a loved one struggling with Cannabis Use Disorder?
-If you feel that life without cannabis is an impossibility, Zinnia Healing can help.
+If you feel that life without cannabis is an impossibility, Zinnia Health can help.
 Our accredited rehabilitation centers offer evidence-based substance abuse treatments to help you overcome the addiction.
 Call us at (855) 430-9439 to begin your journey to a rewarding drug-free future.
 All it takes is one step forward.

 How Does Marijuana Affect Teens and Young Adults?